fluidjax/assets/docs/qredochain.md

 }
 ```

+The MPC Transaction needs to be signed by members of the MPC network.
+These MPC members public keys are held in a pre-defined KVAsset.

 ---

 ## Peg-Out

 Peg-Out is a MPC generated transaction upon the broadcast of the settlement transaction.
-It confirms that a Bitcoin Node has accept the underlying BTC Transaction, it reduces the balance of the Qredochain Wallet, and unlocks it to enable further transfers
+It confirms that a Bitcoin Node has accepted the underlying BTC Transaction, it reduces the balance of the Qredochain Wallet, and unlocks it to enable further transfers

 ---